konalm/project-findmydi/README.md

 # project-findmydi
 Project Find My Driving Instructor front end.
-Written in the VueJS using vue class components for TypeScript support.
+Written in the VueJS framework using vue class components for TypeScript support.